Manish521/Angular-Search-Application/README.md

 Expected grade: A

 Application Intent

-Application intent is to allow the user to search the provided class dictionary by first and last name and displays the associated email address upon the click of the search button
+Application intent is to perform serach application using angular and read data from JSON file.

 How to Run the Application

-Go to the Angular-Search-Application directory.
+Navigate to the Angular-Search-Application directory.

 Run npm install -g @angular/cli@1.0.0

 Run npm serve.

-Open localhost:4200 in a browser.
+Navigate to localhost:4200 in a browser.